Crime and Criminals

 - Diet Books (JC60): manuscript lists of trials at the High Court in Edinburgh 1537-1828

 - ‘Solemn Database’ containing full details for 19th century cases

-The main records from the Lord Advocate's Department are the precognitions (AD14-AD15).
+The main records from the Lord Advocate's Department nbsp are the precognitions (AD14-AD15).
 Precognitions are the documents containing the written statements of the witnesses and accused about a crime, and they are put together before a trial to prepare the case against the accused.
 As precognitions provide a snapshot of the local community they are a wonderfully rich source of information about individuals, economic conditions, contemporary attitudes and even language.
 The precognitions relate to serious crimes tried at the High Court in the 19th and 20th centuries, though few survive before 1812.
 They can be identified by searching on our catalogue under the name of the accused.
-Precognitions less than 75 years old are closed to public access.
+Precognitions less than 100 years old are closed to public access.

 If a precognition is available there will usually be a record of a trial at the High Court too, although cases do not always come to a trial.
 Similarly as records do not always survive, beware the temptation of concluding that there was no trial if you cannot find a precognition.

 Many criminal cases were dealt with by the Privy Council before its abolition in 1708.
 Most men and women who appeared before the Council were of some social standing, rather than ordinary criminals, but the Council also heard cases of people accused of witchcraft and seditious practices.
 'The Register of the Privy Council' for 1545-1691 is published in 35 volumes.
 The published volumes are fully indexed and available for consultation in the Historical Search Room, as well as in good reference libraries.
 The unpublished Privy Council records from 1692-1708 (PC) are not indexed, and can be consulted at General Register House.